AI-Assisted Hardware Design with Flux

 Response Quality

-If Copilot's responses aren't as helpful as expected:
+If Flux's responses aren't as helpful as expected:

 - Try rephrasing your question to be more specific